Holographic Interfaces in Symmetric Product Orbifolds: Interfaces of symmetric product orbifolds

 Their contribution to the partition function is

-Assuming that the grand canonical partition function is obtained by the exponentiation of these single particle contributions, we obtain eq.~\eqref{eq:ZthermSC2}.
+Assuming that the grand canonical partition function is obtained by the exponentiation of these connected contributions, we obtain eq.~\eqref{eq:ZthermSC2}.
 Appendix \ref{app:Overlap_full_computation} provides a detailed computation that establishes this result more rigorously.

 Before we close this section, let us add a few comments concerning the formula \eqref{eq:Z_orbifold_open}.
 First of all, we have introduced $\mu_\pm$ and $\rho_{L/R}$ in order to unify the discussion of the various special cases obtained by sending some of the chemical potentials to zero in this section.
 However, we will ultimately be especially interested in the case